guidobouman/thesis/Documents/Thesis/Thesis.markdown

 By inserting a controlled virus into the brain, certain neurons will be genetically modified and will make the neurons light dependent.
 This allows the spikes of neurons to be controlled and read by light. [video][1]

 This is all theoretically possible already, but not tested on humans yet.
 From the practical perspective, scientists need to find a way to make it easy to implement this.

-// More about the interface of the BCI, integration.
-Activatiecommando?

 #### The internet as an extension
 Let’s refer back to the metaphor of the hammer.
 Often a tool is meant for one goal, but the internet got quite diverse in it's functionality.
 So in order to make it a more precise fit we need to look on both the internet and the human brain it's strengths and weaknesses.